MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/manage-tenant-allow-block-list.md

   An example value is `768a813668695ef2483b2bde7cf5d1b2db0423a0d3e63e498f3ab6f2eb13ea3a`.
 Perceptual hash (pHash) values are not supported.

 - For senders, URLs, and file hashes, the Tenant Allow/Block List allows 500 entries each for both allows and blocks, making it a total of 1000 entries.
-For spoofing (spoofed senders), the total number of entries allowed are 1024.
+For spoofing (spoofed senders), the total number of entries allowed is 1024.

 - The maximum number of characters for each entry is:
   - File hashes = 64